+'''

 reshape(a, new_size)

 Reshape an array to a new size.

+Parameters

-- a (array) . - new_size (tuple) New shape.
+• a (array) - .

+• new_size (tuple) - New shape.

+Returns

 An array instance with the new shape.

+Return type

+array

 sin

 sin(x)

 Calculates the sinus of a given number or array

 sinh

-$\sinh(x)$
+sinh(x)

 Calculates the sinus hyperbolicus of a given number or array

 sqrt

 sqrt(x)

 Calculates the square root of a given number or array

 tan

 tan(x)

 Calculates the tangens of a given number or array

 tanh

 tanh(x)

+Calculates the tangens hyperblicus of a given number or array

+'''

+zeros

+zeros(dim)